PengBAI/sharelatex-docker/README.md

 Image on docker hub: [https://hub.docker.com/r/pengbai/docker-sharelatex/](https://hub.docker.com/r/pengbai/docker-sharelatex/)

 [ShareLaTeX](https://www.sharelatex.com) is an open-source online real-time collaborative LaTeX editor.
-We run a hosted version at http://www.sharelatex.com, but you can also run your own local version with docker[ShareLaTex image](https://hub.docker.com/r/pengbai/docker-sharelatex/).
+We can run directely a hosted version, and you can also run your own local version with docker [ShareLaTex image](https://hub.docker.com/r/pengbai/docker-sharelatex/).

 Description
 ------------